A World Unseen

 With their Classical Era cities half-buried by the time we arrive, the nonhuman tribes likely followed the same pattern as other nations in evading the soul arts, abandoning their old homes and leaving magic to be forgotten along with their history.
 If their religion didn’t survive this event, then any shame associated with their inhuman appearance likely went with it.
 In that case, the tribes would just be wild barbarians living in the hinterlands — perhaps hunting the unused injured white wolves in the fields — and cutting down all outsiders, any last shred of their humanity slipping from memory.
 This would have been convenient to the Monumentals, who moved their temple there expecting humans to keep away.
 But even assuming that those immortals of the Nexus knew not of what was transpiring on the ground, the beastmen still likely helped to stave off Boletarian expansion that way for the next few centuries.
 The only Boletarian who might have tried exploring the Northern Limit is Rydell, the legends of the frontier lord potentially including his interactions with the beast races.

 But Rydell’s adventures soon led to the soul’s rediscovery, which led to yet another Scourge.
 By the time we enter the scene years later, the Northern Limit seems to have already been sucked dry of souls and lost to the fog, hence its corresponding Archstone being reduced to rubble — the product of a magical backlash to the land’s erasure.
-While any rationalization for why the Northern Limit fell first among the six areas would be hand-waving the fact that it was cut during development due to extraneous factors, some have argued that the demons focused their attention in the North before spreading to Boletaria, pointing to art in the introductory cutscene of massive demons battling human armies; some of these demons even resemble the yeti.
+While any rationalization for why the Northern Limit fell first among the six areas would be hand-waving the fact that it was cut during development due to extraneous factors, some have argued that the demons focused their attention in the North before spreading to Boletaria, pointing to art in the introductory cutscene of massive demons battling human armies; some of these demons even resemble proposed Northern Limit enemies.
 But, much like the connection between the yeti and giants, the links between this art and a giant war with Boletaria are tenuous at best.

 The residents of Boletaria are rather forthright about King Allant’s leave for and return from the Nexus heralding the Second Scourge, with his accompanying demons massacring or soul-starving everyone with ease.
 At what point during the implicitly small interim where he was gone is there time for the Old One to have spread the fog to only the Northern Limit, “conquer” it, and then bring the demons over to invade?
 The Diffused Vanguards prove all the preceding steps unnecessary.
 Likewise, the deep fog prevents anyone from even entering, so how could Boletaria, without any forewarning, mobilize large armies to combat demons marching just behind the thing as it spread — all while the King was still absent, his best knights at the castle?
 The postulation just doesn’t survive scrutiny.

 In truth, the introductory cutscene is probably not depicting any particular event.
 Aside from the map, all of the art used doesn’t comport with the world as we experience it.
 For example, numerous phantoms are portrayed surrounding the Old One, gargoyles from Latria flying in the background or perching atop the ruins.
 None of the parties present in this piece are known to interact with one another in-game, and the scenario at best vaguely aligns with a general concept: the Old One creates demons and collects souls.
 Compared to the later cutscene accompanying the last Monumental’s monologue, there is nothing revelatory.
 When the narrator is referencing the world of man, the cutscene shows a city.
 When she discusses the horrors of demons, it shows them battling people.
 When she lists people traveling, it shows a hooded figure in the middle of overgrown forest ruins, next to a deer.
-All of this indicative of early concept art cobbled together to provide visuals with a general feel, much like the game’s opening cinematic.
+All of this is indicative of early concept art cobbled together to provide visuals with a general feel, much like the game’s opening cinematic.
 If the giants do hold any more secrets, it has been lost with their area.